kvietmeier/Terraform/azure/CoreInfra/vnets/README.md

 ### Create a Hub-and-Spoke network topology with an existing Hub vnet

+Not a fully functional configuration - example code.

 Syntax is important here -

 - Refer to the "source" resources in each peering block by name and the remote vnet resource by its id.